Len Scott: Return to New Zealand test side

 The 1936 season saw Scott play 18 matches for Devonport and a return to try scoring form.
 He scored 13 tries in total and 12 in senior club competitions which placed him third highest try scorer behind Lou Brown and Roy Bright.
 Against Mount Albert in round 2 he scored "a grand try", when he "ran half the length of the field to score".
 The try proved to be the difference in a 10-5 victory.
 Then the following week against Marist the Auckland Star reported that "Scott appears to have struck the form he displayed several years ago, when he was one of the best point getters in the code.
 His try was scored after racing practically the whole length of the field.
 He has lost none of his pace as he showed a clean pair of heels to the opposition, after beating two men".
 After a try against Marist and another against Newton the Herald described him as "perhaps the best of the three-quarters" in the match with the later side.
-In round 6 in a 13-13 draw with Richmond, one of their nearest rivals at the top of the table, he "got his side out of a great deal of trouble and on several occasions the winger prevented tries by overhauling opponents from behind.
+In round 6 in a 13-13 draw with Richmond, one of their nearest rivals at the top of the table, he "got his side out of a great deal of trouble and on several occasions the winger prevented tries by overhauling opponents from behind".
 Then a week later in a top of the table match with Ponsonby which Devonport lost 17-15 the Auckland Star said "Len Scott registered a try by dribbling through and diving on the ball.
 Later he almost repeated the dose, as throughout he was on the alert to snap up the slightest offering" and he "was always dangerous when there was an opening".

-Scott's form had been good enough to see him chosen in the Auckland side to play Auckland Māori in the first ever match between the two sides.
-While initially named "Auckland" they would become known as "Auckland Pakeha's" or "Pakehas" in matches between the two sides from 1938 onwards.
+Scott's form had been good enough to see him chosen in the Auckland side to play New Zealand Māori.
 The Māori side won the match 30-21 at Carlaw Park.
-Then back for Devonport in a July 4 draw with Marist he "intercepted a wild pass and raced 60 yards to score a spectacular try".
+Then back for Devonport in a 4 July draw with Marist he "intercepted a wild pass and raced 60 yards to score a spectacular try".
 Scott was then chosen in a New Zealand trial match to be played as curtain-raiser to the North Island – South Island interisland match.
 He was picked on the wing in the A Team.
 The selector was Bert Avery and he and the New Zealand selectors were endeavouring to find the best players to represent New Zealand in the test series with the touring England team.
 In a 16-13 loss by his side he was said to have shown "dash on the wing".
 He was one of the best A Team backs along with Stockley, though he was replaced at halftime by Owen Wilkie to give the New Zealand selectors the opportunity to see all the players.